|

 195. baccalaureate

-an academic degree conferred on someone who has successfully completed undergraduate studies
+an academic degree on completion of undergraduate studies

 196. entrecote